linker3000/Z80-Board/README.md

 ![Image](NKZ80montage-small.png)

 This Z80 board was inspired by Grant Searle's "9-chip" design, but using a GAL for most of the glue logic takes the chip count to 6!
+This board does not yet have the compact flash/IDE interface fitted.
+For more details of what the board can do, see Grant's original documentation:

 Original inspiration: http://searle.hostei.com/grant/cpm/index.html